Physical distancing, sometimes known as ‘social distancing’, is about keeping a safe distance from others.

 We still need to be careful and socialise safely to keep COVID-19 under control.

 What we can do:

 - Keep a 2 metre distance in public.
-Take extra care if you interact with people you don’t know as it won’t be easy to do contact tracing if needed.
+Take extra care if you interact with people you do not know as it will not be easy to do contact tracing if needed.
 This means making the space when you’re in places like playgrounds, parks, retail businesses, shopping malls or walking along the street.

 - Keep 1 metre physical distance in ‘controlled environments’ where contact tracing and other public health measures are possible.
 This includes places like cafes, church groups, gatherings, restaurants and gyms.

 You can socialise at Alert Level 2, but keep track of where you’ve been and who you’ve seen.
 This is easier if you socialise with people you know well.

 If you’re feeling sick or have cold, flu or COVID-19 symptoms, we recommend you stay at home and not socialise with anyone.